-Catrin Webster - Freelance Artist and Course Director of BA Fine Art and MA path leader at UWTSD.
+Professor Catrin Webster - Freelance Artist and Programme Director for Swansea College of Art, BA Fine Art, MA Contemporary Dialogues & Research Degrees

 Catherine Bennett - Movement Director

 Volcano has been working with Coastal since 2010 to bring new creative energy and community resources to Swansea High Street through a 'Meanwhile Use' partnership and (since 2014) through the Arts Council of Wales's Ideas People Places scheme and its legacy projects -Storyopolis, What Makes a Home and Beastly Ongoings.